Filter Options

 South Africa Private Safari Tours

-It’s difficult not to fall in love with South Africa when you visit and explore the country on a private safari.
+It’s hard not to fall in love with South Africa when you visit and explore the country on a private safari.
 This kind of safari (where you’ll have the guide, driver and vehicle just for you and the others in your own traveling party) means that you’re in charge of your own safari experience, without having to accommodate the wishes of others whom you don’t know.
 You decide when to stop and when to move on, and you’ll have an expert guide at your disposal at all times to explain what you’re seeing.
 Yes, it’s more expensive than a group safari, but there’s no better way to enjoy the amazing wildlife and equally spectacular landscapes that South Africa has to offer.

 Selected filters: